oakmac/kidif.js/README.md

 A file with repeat titles will convert each section into an array of strings.

 ```
+NOTE: any text above the first title line will be ignored

 ===== Lyrics

 The snow glows white on the mountain tonight, not a footprint to be seen.